Stabilizer R\'enyi Entropy and Conformal Field Theory: Introduction

 These analytical predictions are confirmed with high accuracy by our numerical calculations of the transverse-field Ising model (TFIM) at criticality.
 Specifically, we utilize tensor-network simulations based on matrix product states to evaluate the SRE directly in the TFIM ground state, while we implement a Monte Carlo sampling approach to verify the scaling behavior of the mutual SRE.
 The agreement between theoretical predictions and numerical results provides compelling evidence for the validity of our theoretical framework.

 These results establish a direct connection between nonstabilizerness and BCFT, paving the way for a systematic understanding of universal aspects of quantum resources in many-body systems beyond entanglement.
 The universality of the scaling behavior suggests that, similar to entanglement, nonstabilizerness could serve as a diagnostic tool for characterizing quantum phases and criticality in many-body systems.
 Our identification also indicates that the study of nonstabilizerness can provide detailed information about the intricate conformal boundary states realized by measurements.
-For instance, the universal scaling gives a practical way to extract the value of the g-factor from numerical calculations of nonstabilizerness, in a similar manner as entanglement entropy allows for extracting the central charge.
+For instance, the universal scaling gives a practical way to extract the value of the $g$-factor from numerical calculations of nonstabilizerness, in a similar manner as entanglement entropy allows for extracting the central charge.

 Beyond theoretical implications, our results should also have computational and experimental relevance.
 The field-theoretical framework developed here enables the analytical determination of the universal contributions to nonstabilizerness in quantum many-body systems, offering a new avenue for benchmarking numerical methods of the SRE.
 Owing to the universal nature of our results, the present framework also provides a predictive tool for analyzing nonstabilizerness in a wide range of quantum critical states, including those realizable in programmable quantum platforms such as Rydberg atom arrays~\cite{bernien2017probing}, superconducting qubits~\cite{kjaergaard2020superconducting}, and trapped ions~\cite{monroe2021programmable}.
-The requirements for measuring the SRE are the Bell-state measurements and a preparation of critical states, both of which have been within reach of current experimental techniques \cite{bluvstein2022quantum,fang2024probing,evered2025probing,huang2025exact}.
+The requirements for measuring the SRE are the Bell-state measurements and a preparation of critical states~\cite{haug2024efficient}, both of which have been within reach of current experimental techniques \cite{bluvstein2022quantum,fang2024probing,evered2025probing,huang2025exact}.
 We note that the Bell magic~\cite{haug2023scalable}, a related measure of nonstabilizerness to the SRE, has been measured in neutral-atom arrays using Bell-state measurements across two copies of the state~\cite{bluvstein2024logical}.
-Importantly, this approach requires neither postselections nor mid-circuit measurements.
+This approach requires neither postselections nor mid-circuit measurements.
+Importantly, our numerical results suggest that the universal behaviors can be observed even in small system sizes with $10$-$20$ lattice sites, which is a consequence of conformal invariance of the critical states.